tokenjournal/site/content/editorial-policy.md

 Aside from the main submission topics listed above, we also welcome a kind of submission called **negative results**.

 In some academic fields it is more often than not the case that negative results cannot be published, unless they are interesting by themselves.
-For instance, a failed experiment to sintesize a new molecule would not be normally accepted for publication.
+For instance, a failed experiment to synthesize a new molecule would not be normally accepted for publication.
 This is bad, since building an archive of approaches that did not work could save researches a lot of time.
 We want to solve this problem by accepting such negative results as a separate kind of contribution to Decentralized Technology.

-Note how such contributions will have to be reviewed anyway: Before publishing editors have to make sure that the failure of a given approach did not depend on author's misbehavior (e.g. an experiment failing because its setup was ill prepared).This is so that others are not unduly deterret to pursue approaches that might yield fruit with more sophisticated efforts.
+Note how such contributions will have to be reviewed anyway: Before publishing editors have to make sure that the failure of a given approach did not depend on author's misbehavior (e.g. an experiment failing because its setup was ill prepared).This is so that others are not unduly deterred to pursue approaches that might yield fruit with more sophisticated efforts.

 Note that for negative results **we cannot guarantee the same response speed as per standard publications**, since standard submissions are prioritized.
 Acceptance/rejection outcome may need a few months to be received.